 Part-Time Hours Example

-Below is an example of how to calculate the answer to "How many total hours of instruction...are scheduled for the Nth graders identified in the question above?" found in the Resident Reduction section, Step 3.2.
+Below is an example of how to calculate the answer to "How many total hours of instruction...are scheduled for the Nth graders identified in the question above?" found in the Resident Reduction section for private school part-time students, step 3.2.

 Our example assumes that there are three students listed as being part-time in 12th grade: Student A, Student B and Student C. One student is taking one class and the other two students are taking two or more classes.